David S. Mann: First City Council tenure (1974–92) and mayoralties (1980–82 and 1991)

 Mann was a member of Cincinnati's board of health from 1972 to 1974.
-Luken encouraged him to run for a seat on the City Council, but Mann's first attempt in 1973 was unsuccessful.
-The following year, Mann replaced Jerry Springer on the Council after Springer resigned due to a prostitution scandal.
-Mann served as mayor of Cincinnati twice during his time on the Council, first from December 1980 to November 1982 and then from January to November 1991.
-He left the Council in 1992.
+Tom Luken encouraged him to run for a seat on the City Council, but Mann's first attempt in 1973 was unsuccessful.
+The following year, the local Democratic Party appointed Mann to replace Jerry Springer on the Council after Springer resigned due to a prostitution scandal.